saberman888/Reddit-Save-Tool/README.md

 2. Add more options for directory structure E.g /Sub/Post_tite/[Content]
 2. Add things like author, permalink and etc to the text files
 3. Create GUI for RSA
-4. Create a better CMD args scanner or check if you can make it better
-5. Implement the rest of the ways for directory structure
+4. Implement the rest of the ways for directory structure